1986 WFA Cup final

 The 1986 WFA Cup Final was the 16th final of the WFA Cup, England's primary cup competition for women's football teams.
 The showpiece event was played under the auspices of the Women's Football Association (WFA).
+Norwich City and Doncaster Belles contested the match at Carrow Road in Norwich on 4 May 1986.
+Norwich City won the match 4–3.